nyjc-computing/nyjc-computing.github.io/_posts/2025-02-03-ai-ml-fireside-chat.markdown

 ![A speaker, Huikang, standing at the front of a classroom next to a presentation slide titled 'Reflecting on my journey.'
 Students are seated attentively, with a cozy setup featuring chairs and bright walls.](/images/2025-02-03/AI_ML Fireside Chat 05.jpg)

 However, he was quick to point out that AI still has limitations, especially in tasks that are difficult to describe or require complex decision-making.
-“You need to be aware of what a good response AI should look like, and what a poor response should look like,” Huikang advised, emphasising the importance of critical thinking in the age of AI.
+“You need to be aware of what a good response should look like, and what a poor response would look like,” Huikang advised, emphasising the importance of critical thinking in the age of AI.

 ## Preparing for a Tech Career